Yafira/couch-surfing/README.md

 # couch-surfing

-Learning the basics of TypeScript while building a real-world-style couch surfing app.
+Learning the basics of TypeScript while building a real-world-style couchsurfing app.